george-hawkins/arf-drone/transmitter-ongoing.md

 _Main screen - page 2, showing channels 1 to 8._
 <img width="256" src="images/opentx-screenshots/main-screen-p2-ch1-8.bmp">

-The transmitter supports 32 channels, initially bars for channels 1 to 8 are shown.
+The transmitter supports up to 32 channels (16 using the standard internal RF module and 16 more if you add an additional external RF module), initially bars for channels 1 to 8 are shown.
 Turn the dial and you'll see the topmost bar change to indicate that channels 9 to 16 are now showing, turn it further to see channels 17 to 24 and so on.
 As nothing is bound to these channels there's nothing really to see.

 _Main screen - page 2, showing channels 9 to 16._
 <img width="256" src="images/opentx-screenshots/main-screen-p2-ch9-16.bmp">